tn3w/OnionDock/README.md

   - Automatic multi-threading for improved Tor performance
   - Parallel execution of Vanguards components for better CPU utilization
   - Dockerized environment for consistent resource allocation
+  - Runs Vanguards using PyPy for significantly enhanced performance

 - **Easy Integration**:
   - Simple port sharing between your web application and the Tor hidden service